 - Status Reason Equals Succeeded.
 Delete successful, canceled, and failed jobs.

 - Completed On Older than X Days 30.
-Use the Completed On field to only delete workflow process log records that are older than 30 days.
+Use the Completed On column to only delete background workflow process log rows that are older than 30 days.

-Notice that you have the option of performing an immediate synchronous bulk delete of the records by selecting the Immediately option.
-This delete is performed with direct SQL Server execution rather than passing each record through the delete event pipeline, which can reduce the impact to system performance.
-This is a good option if you want to quickly clean up the extra workflow records instead of the bulk delete job waiting in the asynchronous queue for processing.
+Notice that you have the option of performing an immediate synchronous bulk delete of the rows by selecting the Immediately option.
+This delete is performed with direct SQL Server execution rather than passing each row through the delete event pipeline, which can reduce the impact to system performance.
+This is a good option if you want to quickly clean up the extra background workflow rows instead of the bulk delete job waiting in the asynchronous queue for processing.

 The Immediately option is enabled when the following conditions are true:

-- Bulk delete job is for the System Jobs entity.
+- Bulk delete job is for the System Jobs table.

-- The user creating the bulk delete job has global depth for the delete privilege on the AsyncOperation entity.
-The system administrator security role has this privilege.
+- The user creating the bulk delete job has global depth for the delete privilege on the AsyncOperation table.
+The System Administrator security role has this privilege.

-The synchronous bulk delete will only delete AsyncOperation records in the completed state.
-A maximum of one million records are processed for each invocation.
-You will need to execute the job multiple times if your environment has more than one million records to remove.
+The synchronous bulk delete will only delete AsyncOperation rows in the completed state.
+A maximum of 1 million rows are processed for each invocation.
+You will need to execute the job multiple times if your environment has more than 1 million rows to remove.